monk-afk/minetest_postgresql/compile_minetestserver.md

 # mapserver
 pgsql_mapserver_connection = host=127.0.0.1 port=5432 user=psqluser password=securepassword dbname=mapserverdb
 ```
-Mapserver is optional, and not yet covered by this tutorial.
-Source can be found here: https://github.com/minetest-mapserver/mapserver

 4. ### minetest.conf
 - Configure `~/minetest-master/minetest.conf` with the settings you want, here is a few to get started